uniport/uniport-gateway/.docs/Configuration.md

 In some cases, some providers might undergo a sudden burst of changes, which would generate a lot of configuration change events.
 If all of them are taken into account, more configuration reloads would be triggered than is necessary or even useful.

 In order to mitigate that, this option can be set.
-It is the duration that Traefik waits for, after a configuration reload, before taking into account any new configuration refresh event.
+It is the duration that Portal-Gateway waits for, after a configuration reload, before taking into account any new configuration refresh event.
 If multiple events occur within this time, only the most recent one is taken into account, and all others are discarded.

 This option cannot be set per provider, but the throttling algorithm applies to each of them independently.